james-oldfield/PandA/readme.md

 Should you wish to run the notebooks, please consult this section below:

 ### Install
-First, please install the dependencies with `pip install -r requirements.txt`.
+First, please install the dependencies with `pip install -r requirements.txt`, or alternatively with conda using `conda env create -f environment.yml`

 ### Pre-trained models
 Should you wish to download the pre-trained models to run the notebooks, please first download them with: